-Progress summary A lot of EPS related work has been done so far in 2021 within RC-LACE despite the unfavorable circumstances connected to the COVID-19 crisis.
-All planned stays have been postponed or cancelled for this year so far.
-Maybe if the situation is improving significantly in autumn (highly questionable) one or two stays could still take place in 2021 (Endi Keresturi and Iris Odak Plenkovic have already announced their interest).
-All three ensemble systems within RC-LACE (A-LAEF, C-LAEF, AROME-EPS) are running in full operational mode.
+All three current ensemble systems within RC-LACE (A-LAEF, C-LAEF, AROME-EPS) are running in full operational mode.
 They are running very stable and smoothly and the usage of EPS at the meteorological centers is constantly increasing.
-AROME-EPS in Hungary has been upgraded this year to cy43t2, a C-LAEF upgrade to cy43t2 is planned for autumn 2021.
+AROME-EPS in Hungary and C-LAEF have been upgraded this year to cy43t2, a further upgrade of the common A-LAEF system is planned on the new ECMWF HPC.
 Some planned activities could not be fulfilled because of the delay of the new ECMWF HPCF in Bologna - the new plan is Q2/2022 to have full access to this supercomputer.
-Therefore also some possible major upgrades of A-LAEF and C-LAEF (cycle, lead time, runs/day, assimilation cycle, etc.) have to be postponed to this date.
 First preparatory work for using C-LAEF in Turkey has been made, a new Mediterranean Sea domain for ocean models coupling has been set-up for A-LAEF and also an OBS backup using GTS data which is uploaded to OPLACE has been installed.
 The upgrade of the ECMWF-ENS to cy47r2 and the increase of the number of vertical levels from 91 to 137 in May 2021 has not caused any technical problems for the LAM-EPS within RC-LACE.
 Together with this upgrade also the coupling file production for the convection-permitting systems AROME-EPS and C-LAEF has been merged and is now done by a time-critical option 3 at ECMWF with 903.

 Also the scientific work is progressing well, new developments like the surface perturbation scheme and new parameter perturbations for C-LAEF or the precipitation phase calculation and an incremental DFI step in spectral blending procedure for A-LAEF have been made and are tested and verified continuously in parallel EPS esuites.
-New EPS applications (visualizations, maps, EPSgrams) have been developed and is planned to exchange the templates for such visualizations (e.g. in Visual Weather) within the RC-LACE countries and to provide some new products on the RC-LACE webpage.
+In Hungary the work on EDA is ongoing and it is planned to have more operational AROME-EPS per day soon.
+New EPS applications (visualizations, maps, EPSgrams) have been developed and the templates for such visualizations (e.g. in Visual Weather) have been exchanged within the RC-LACE countries to provide some new products on the RC-LACE webpage.

 In the verification subject it seems that more and more countries (Slovakia, Poland, Hungary, Austria) are using the R-based HARP package for verifying EPS.

 Some papers have been published and the EPS related work has been presented at international workshops and conferences.

-Scientific and technical main activities and achievements, major events S1 Action/Subject/Deliverable: Optimization of A-LAEF Description and objectives: This subject summarizes ongoing and completed tasks of the A-LAEF research and development.
+Scientific and technical main activities and achievements, major events

+S1 Action/Subject/Deliverable: Optimization of A-LAEF

+Description and objectives: This subject summarizes ongoing and completed tasks of the A-LAEF research and development.
 Achieved results, new tested implementations and gained expertise are going to be used for the further improvement of our common regional ensemble forecasting system.

 The originally planned topics in 2021 (based on the EPS workplan generated in September 2020) were: